 When JRLC was founded in 1971, it was the first interfaith public-interest lobby group in the United States.
 JRLC now has an extensive body of public policy statements and continually influences Minnesota legislation in many policy arenas including: welfare reform, housing, health care, human rights, criminal justice, environmental stewardship, tax policy, ethics in government, gambling, economic justice, bias crimes, firearms regulation, and other policy areas.

-JRLC is governed by a 16-person Executive Board made up of four representatives from each of the sponsoring faith communities.
+JRLC is governed by an Executive Board with representatives from each of our sponsoring faith communities.
 The Board guides policy decisions culminating in a ratification process that requires each JRLC position to be approved by all the sponsors' governing bodies.
 JRLC is unique in this accountability structure and thus speaks in a unified voice for these faith groups.

 What We Do